 - A. Bridge.
-Submit a copy of the design and calculations plus 5 copies of the working drawings for the proposed detour bridge stamped and signed by a professional engineer licensed to practice in the State of Montana.
+Submit the design and calculations of the working drawings for the proposed detour bridge stamped and signed by a professional engineer licensed to practice in the State of Montana.
 Show the following in the drawings:

 - 1. Bridge length and width.

 - 2. Location of all bents.

 - 3. Clear water opening.

 - 4. Bulkheads and method of construction.

 - 5. Details of the bridge rail.

 - B. Culverts.
 When culverts are not shown in the contract, submit a copy of the design for the proposed pipe which must show the following:

 - 1. Pipe size and length.

 - 2. Location.

 - 3. Minimum fill cover.